-These unaudited condensed consolidated interim financial statements have been prepared in accordance with IFRS, as issued by the IASB, on a basis consistent with those followed in the Company's most recent annual consolidated financial statements for the year ended October 31, 2021.
+These financial statements have been prepared in accordance with IFRS, as issued by the IASB, on a basis consistent with those followed in the Company's most recent annual consolidated financial statements for the year ended October 31, 2021.

 These unaudited condensed consolidated interim financial statements do not include all note disclosures required by IFRS for annual consolidated financial statements, and therefore should be read in conjunction with the annual consolidated financial statements for the year ended October 31, 2021.
 In the opinion of management, all adjustments considered necessary for fair presentation of the Company's financial position, results of operations and cash flows have been included.
-Operating results for the three months ended January 31, 2022 are not necessarily indicative of the results that may be expected for the year to end October 31, 2022.
+Operating results for the nine months ended July 31, 2022 are not necessarily indicative of the results that may be expected for the year to end October 31, 2022.